edmundwsy/RAST_corridor_planning/README.md

 ### RViz simulation

 The RViz simulation is a fake simulation without physical contact and disturbance.
 It can simply debug the code and visualize the planning algorithm, which is vital for early-stage development.
-Before start, you need to go to your workspace directory and source the setup script
+Before starting, you need to go to your workspace directory and source the setup script

 ```shell
 cd catkin_ws